Real vs. Fake Christmas Trees: Which is Better For the Environment?

 Do All Real Christmas Trees Have the Same Environmental Impact?

-Unfortunately, there are bad actors out there that cut trees from primary forests, which means that not at all real Christmas trees have the same environmental impact.
-But if you’re willing to spend a little time researching, you likely can find a small tree farm near you where you’ll be able to see exactly where and how the trees are grown and managed.
+Unfortunately, there are bad actors out there that cut trees down from primary forests, which means not all real Christmas trees are equal.
+But if you’re willing to do a little research, you likely can find a local or regional tree farm that is transparent about their practices.

 conservationist creating riparian buffer with christmas tree